josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧪_breeding_trope_as_eugenics.md

 - historial and present dual-containment (improve birth rate *no, not like that*)
 - self-policing of and by the whote working class; passing on suppression to other communities as perpetuation of cycle of violence
 - obvious divide and conquer effects re solidarity across workers, prevention of liberty and progress

+And I soecifically discussed Irish immigration...

+Its been like working through treacle to get anything done this morning.
+Lots of soecific instsnces designed to slow everything down.

+I'm putting the Platinum Collection on (*Don't stop me now*).